Space-00/Ronime/README.md

 [Download from here](https://github.com/Space-00/Ronime/releases)

-*Tip* : You gotta use a tag if you want to have an organized list of an anime, Where are the tags?
+*Tip* : You gotta use a tag while searching if you want to have an organized list of an anime, Where are the tags?
 This is where the tags are 👇🏻

 <p align="center">
   <img src="https://github.com/Space-00/Ronime/blob/main/Screenshots/Tags.jpg" alt="App Screenshot">